The Saver's Credit - 2020

 The following pages consist of

-- Notice to Employees Regarding Saver’s Credit --- a two-page notice, drafted by the federal government, to explain the rules to employees.
+- Notice to Employees Regarding Saver’s Credit --- a two-page notice to explain the rules to employees.

 There is no legal requirement that the notice be given to employees.
 However, we encourage employers and others in the retirement services community to give out the notice (and the chart if it fits your circumstances) in order to promote retirement savings by eligible employees.

-The IRS has issued Form 8880 for individuals to calculate the amount of their tax credit as they prepare their personal tax returns.
+The IRS has issued Form 8880 for individuals to calculate the amount of their tax credit.

 This announcement describes the new "saver's credit," an income tax credit that is available to eligible taxpayers who contribute to a retirement plan or IRA.
 This announcement includes a sample notice that employers can give to employees explaining the credit.